| Southern

 Historical Museum as well as the Oregon Institute of Marine Biology.

 Coos Bay also has the largest indoor mall on the Oregon Coast.
+Leaving

 Coos Bay and traveling toward the Southern coast of Oregon, you